folkertdev/rust-rfcs/text/0000-labeled-match.md

 **real-world use cases**

-This RFC follows in part from my work on [zlib-rs](https://github.com/trifectatechfoundation/zlib-rs).
-The decompression logic of zlib is a giant state machine.
+This RFC follows in part from work on [zlib-rs](https://github.com/trifectatechfoundation/zlib-rs).
+The decompression logic of zlib is a large state machine.
 The C version relies heavily on

 - putting values onto the stack (rather than behind a heap-allocated pointer).
 In practice, LLVM is a lot better at reasoning about stack values, resulting in better optimizations
 - guaranteed direct jumps between different states, using the fallthrough behavior of C `switch` statements